Som tam Thai (or som tum or somtam as it is sometimes transliterated) is the quintessential salad you’ll find all over Thailand. Everyone eats it.

 Let’s get to the recipe to make this iconic dish.

-Follow along with my video which you will see in the recipe below or print out the recipe if you prefer.
+Follow along with my video which you will see above or print out the recipe below if you prefer.

 Do let me know what you think of the recipe in the comments below, please!